simtlix/simfinity.js/DRAFT-README.md

 [![npm version](https://badge.fury.io/js/%40simtlix%2Fsimfinity-js.svg)](https://badge.fury.io/js/%40simtlix%2Fsimfinity-js)

-# About Simfinity-js
+# About SimfinityJS
-It´s a complete framework that helps the developers to think only on the strucures, models and relations between them in order to resolve an specific problem.

-Following technologies are used in this solution
-    * NodeJs
-	* GraphQL
-    * MongoDb

-Simfinityjs provides a powerful semantic for querying and modifying a complex object model
+SimfinityJS is a Node.js framework that allows bringing all the power and flexibility of MongoDB query language to GrapQL interfaces.

+In pure GraphQL, you have to define every query and mutation.
+With SimfinityJS you define the object model, and the framework itself interprets all queries and mutations.
+SimfinityJS acts as a glue.
+It translates GraphQL to MongoDB and viceversa.

+As a result, developers can focus on model structure and object relationships.

+## Features

 ##### *** TODO : un conciso video sería mas representativo para mostrar como funciona graphql ***